cideel/mobile-bingungdibandung/README.md

 ## Overview

-Bingung di Bandung" is a mobile application that aims to provide recommendations for tourist attractions and culinary in Bandung.
+"Bingung di Bandung" is a mobile application that aims to provide recommendations for tourist attractions and culinary in Bandung.
 This application will provide accurate and reliable information, and allow users to participate in the data collection process. allow users to participate in the process of data collection and community